 Hendry County Court House circa 1930s

-On May 11, 1926, dozens of white residents of LaBelle, Florida, participated in the lynching of a young African American man named Henry Patterson.
+On May 11, 1926, when dozens of white residents of LaBelle, Florida, lynched of a young African American man named Henry Patterson.
 Locals at the time believed Patterson assaulted a young white woman named Hattie Crawford.
 This claim, however, proved to be false.

 In the wake of the lynching, local officials took unprecedented steps in the history of Florida to prosecute those responsible.
 Within a month, the Florida National Guard came to the city, the local prosecutor and coroner interviewed dozens of witnesses as part of the coroner’s inquest, fourteen white men were arrested for murder, and the local judge granted a change of venue for the grand jury trial.